h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_6_Quiz.md

 2. Compare standardization $(μ = 0, σ = 1)$ vs min-max scaling $[0, 1]$ for SVM performance
 3. Design a robust scaling method that's less sensitive to outliers
 4. How should you handle categorical features in SVM preprocessing?
-5. Implement a preprocessing pipeline that handles missing values, scaling, and feature selection
+5. Design a preprocessing pipeline that handles missing values, scaling, and feature selection

 For a detailed explanation of this problem, see [Question 7: Preprocessing Techniques](L5_6_7_explanation.md).